gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal World Files and Terrain.md

 **Infdev 20100611**
 - Monoliths would generate in flat terrain and they would spawn without bedrock underneath allowing for illegal terrain generation.
 You can use the Monolith Finder in the "Links" folder

+**Infdev 20100615**
+- Caves do not generate in this version allowing for an area with no caves

 **Infdev 20100616-1**
 - Holes in the Bedrock can generate when lava pools generate at the bottom of the world